niw/ramen/recipes/chicken-shoyu-ramen.md

 ## Noodles

-1. Mix 70 ml cold water with 2g of salt, 20 ml boiled water with 2 g of baking powder.
+1. Mix 70 ml cold water with 2g of salt, 20 ml boiled water with 2 g of baking soda.
 1. Mix it with bread flour 250 g and make a dough.
 1. Cut it and make noodles about 70 cm long.